boveus/hyrax-wiki/Migrate-data-from-Sufia-6-to-Sufia-7.2-[Work-In-Progress].md

   - The export will output to a JSON file the metadata for each file, but not the actual binary of the file.
 The binary will be read from Fedora at the time of the import.
 - Make sure your Fedora port is open to whatever server will be running the import.
 - Check your json files.
 If you've had fedora.yml set up with '127.0.0.1' and will be migrating on a different server, you will need to replace all instances of 127.0.0.1 with a real IP or domain name.
 - Move all those json files to the import location.
+Also migrate your minter statefile, your postgres db, and (at some point) your Redis data.

 ## Step 2 (from a Sufia 7.2 application)
 - pin to the 7.2-migration branch of Sufia.